Stat Trek

 Shape of Sampling Distribution

-It is safe to assume that the shape of the sampling distribution for a mean will be close to a t distribution when the following conditions are true:
+It is safe to assume that the shape of the sampling distribution for a mean will be close to a t-distribution when any of the following conditions are true:

 • Sample size is smaller than 15; and the plot of sample data is symmetric, unimodal, without outliers.